WhoseTheNerd/ramfetch/README.md

 <br>
 </div>

-- Left image is devlocalhost's fork of ramfetch.
+- Down image is devlocalhost's fork of ramfetch.

-- Right image is what ramfetch looks like.
+- Top image is what ramfetch looks like.

 ramfetch is a fetch which displays memory info using /proc/meminfo. if you want to install ramfetch follow the steps below. it's really simple.